<-Architecture and Operation Go to ToC Items->

 Table 1 – A list of Services referenced in the Verification Use Cases

 Some Verification Use Cases reference other Services of general use.
-If an implementation needs other Services, they shall be accessible using Process Actions.
+Services needed by an implementation are implemented with Process Actions.
 Future MMM-TEC Versions may add functionalities to existing Process Actions or add new Process Actions.

 For instance, Some Verification Use Cases use the following: